Adversarial Multiple Access Channels with Individual Injection Rates: Technical Preliminaries

 \Paragraph{Executions of algorithms.}

-In the course of running an algorithm, the \emph{state of a node} is determined by the values of its private variables, which correspond to the variables used in the code of the algorithm.
-A node's action in a round of an algorithm's execution consists of the following, in the order given: \begin{quote} \begin{enumerate} \item[\rm (1)] a node either transmits or pauses, as determined by its state, \item[\rm (2)] a node receives a feedback from the channel, in the form of either hearing a message with contents or collision or silence, \item[\rm (3)] new packets are injected into a node, if any, \item[\rm (4)] a state transition occurs. \end{enumerate} \end{quote} An \emph{event} in a round is defined as a vector of nodes' actions in the round, indexed by the nodes.
+All the nodes start executing a communication algorithm simultaneously.
+In the course of an execution, the \emph{state of a node} is determined by the values of its private variables, which correspond to the variables used in the code of the algorithm.
+A node's action in a round of an algorithm's execution consists of the following, in the order given: \begin{quote} \begin{enumerate} \item[\rm (1)] the node either transmits or pauses, as determined by its state, \item[\rm (2)] the node receives a feedback from the channel, in the form of either hearing a message or collision or silence, \item[\rm (3)] new packets are injected into the node, if any, \item[\rm (4)] a state transition occurs in the node. \end{enumerate} \end{quote} An \emph{event} in a round is defined as a vector of nodes' actions in the round, indexed by the nodes.
 An \emph{execution} of an algorithm is defined as a sequence of events occurring in consecutive rounds.
 All executions we consider are infinite.

 A state transition of a node is determined by the state at the end of the previous round, the packets injected in the round, and the feedback from the channel in the round.
 Such a transition involves the following operations performed by a node.
 Any injected packet is enqueued in the same round.
 A successfully transmitted packet is discarded.
 When the queue of a node is nonempty, including the packets injected in this round, then the node obtains the next packet to broadcast by dequeuing the queue.